grahamwren/cs4500-project/report/doc.md

 [@jagen31](https://github.com/jagen31).

 EAU2 is a system for distributing data over a network and running computations in parallel over that data.
-EAU2 uses a distributed key value store to manage multiple dataframes which may be larger than memory and commmunication over TCP/IP to orchestrate parallel computations over those dataframes.
+EAU2 uses a distributed key value store to manage multiple dataframes which may be larger than memory and communication over TCP/IP to orchestrate parallel computations over those dataframes.
 Dataframes in EAU2 are read-only, making it easy to run applications in parallel over the same set of data.

 # Architecture

 EAU2 has three layers.
 The **Application** layer is where programs are written that make use of EAU2.
 Programs can construct multiple dataframes and make multiple queries.
 The **KV** layer is where data is distributed logically, and provides the interface through which the system is queried.
 The **Network** layer is where requests are made between nodes.

 Each node in the network holds parts of dataframes and knows where to look